-And once you’ve been around a while, streamlined and refined your material, and have a bunch of proof in the form of real success stories and testimonials?
+And once you’ve been around a while, had time to streamline/refine your material, and have a bunch of proof in the form of real success stories and testimonials?

 But in the beginning, there’s nothing wrong with starting small and charging a modest price until you’re more established.

 4. Use the right tools.